QuentinRa/blog.quentinra.dev/programming/code/c/multitasking/_old.md

 in parallel.
 When running a program, the system encapsulates the program and his environment into something called a `process`.

-The system uses a ``scheduler`` to run all the process in parallel (or what we call pseudo-parallelism since they aren't in fact running in parallel).

 Finally, processes might want to communicate between themselves or simply with you.
 Un interaction might be ``CTRL-C`` meaning `die`.
 In fact here, ``CTRL-C`` generates a signal, `9` and the process have a default handler